david26694/cluster-experiments/docs/index.md

     * `SwitchbackSplitter`: to split data based using switchback method
     * `BalancedClusteredSplitter`: to split data based on clusters in a balanced way
     * `BalancedSwitchbackSplitter`: to split data based using switchback method in a balanced way
+    * `NonClusteredSplitter`: Regular data splitting, no clusters
 * Regarding analysis:
     * `GeeExperimentAnalysis`: to run GEE analysis on a the results of a clustered design
+    * `OLSAnalysis`: to run OLS analysis for non-clustered data
     * `TargetAggregation`: to add pre-experimental data of the outcome to reduce variance
 * Other:
     * `PowerConfig`: to conviently configure `PowerAnalysis` class